zhiwei5576/excel-mcp-server/README_EN.md

 ## API Tools

+### Structure Tools

+1. analyzeExcelStructure
+   - Function: Get Excel file structure including sheet list and column headers in JSON format
+   - Parameters:
+     - fileAbsolutePath: Absolute path of the Excel file
+     - headerRows: Number of header rows (default: 1)

+2. exportExcelStructure
+   - Function: Export Excel file structure (sheets and headers) to a new Excel template file
+   - Parameters:
+     - sourceFilePath: Source Excel file path
+     - targetFilePath: Target Excel file path
+     - headerRows: Number of header rows (default: 1)

 ### Read Tools

 1. readSheetNames

-   - Function: Get all sheet names from Excel file
+   - Function: Get all sheet names from the Excel file
    - Parameters:
      - fileAbsolutePath: Absolute path of the Excel file

 2. readDataBySheetName

-   - Function: Read data from specific sheet
+   - Function: Get data from a specific sheet in the Excel file
    - Parameters:
      - fileAbsolutePath: Absolute path of the Excel file
      - sheetName: Name of the sheet to read